graphcommerce-org/graphcommerce/packages/graphql-gc-api/README.md

 Note: Because we change the schema, we need to run `yarn codegen` again.
 Note:
 The resolveTo directive can doesn't really give warnings configured wrongly.

-After everything is set up you should be able to run the gcPage query and get the data from the pagesConnection query.
+After everything is set up you should be able to run the page query and get the data from the pagesConnection query.

 ## Frontend integration